AdamSobieski/Argumentation/README.md

 Objects could, additionally, be serialized into and be deserialized from MIME messages.
 During serialization, algorithms could add parts to MIME messages, each part expressed using a format.
 During deserialization, interrelated message parts would be processed back into objects.

-With support for `multipart/alternative` parts and subparts, serialization algorithms would be able to add multiple alternatives into MIME messages and deserialization algorithms would be able to contextually choose from or select from these.

 ### Security

 [Secure Multipurpose Internet Mail Extensions (S/MIME)](https://en.wikipedia.org/wiki/S/MIME) enables security features for MIME messages including [digitally signing](https://en.wikipedia.org/wiki/Digital_signature) messages.